myao3/IntroToProg-Python-Mod07/README.md

 #### Figure 3.
 The result of zerodivisionerror

-### For the above script, I use pickle.dump(data, txt.file) to save data to a pickle file and use pickle.load(data, txt.file) to load data.
+### For the below script, I use pickle.dump(data, txt.file) to save data to a pickle file and use pickle.load(data, txt.file) to load data.

 ```
 #------------------------------------------------- #